 Check out some helpful Colombia guides to prepare you for your trip!

 Day 4 – Cartagena / Mud Volcano

-You can spend the next morning walking the old city, exploring all the twists and turns.
+You can spend the next morning strolling the old city, and exploring all the twists and turns.
 It really is a great place to just walk around and get lost in.
-After having some lunch you can then head to the El Totumo Mud Volcano, where you can have a one of a kind mud bath experience.
+After having some lunch you can then head to the El Totumo Mud Volcano.

 Day 5 – Cartagena / Out at Sea

-Your next day you will hit the waters of the Caribbean Sea.
-There are many different options to look into.
+Your final day of this Colombia 5 day itinerary will have you hit the waters of the Caribbean Sea.
+There are a few different options to choose from deciding what type of experience you would like to have.
 You can take a day trip to Playa Blanca and/or the Rosario Islands or you can also rent a boat and explore a whole bunch of places out at sea.

 Your day out on the sea should end around 4PM.
 It is possible to take a flight later this evening if one is available.
 If not then take a flight first thing on Day 6 and head back home.